HenryNVP/ai-tutor/docs/presentation_report.md

-# STEM AI Tutor: An Adaptive Learning System for Pre-College Students
+# STEM AI Tutor: An Agent-First Adaptive Learning System
 ## Academic Presentation Report

 **Project:** Personal STEM Instructor
-**Version:** 0.1.0
+**Version:** 2.0.0 (Agent-First Architecture)
-**Date:** October 23, 2025
+**Date:** October 27, 2025

 ---

 ## Executive Summary

 This report presents a comprehensive AI-powered tutoring system designed to provide personalized STEM education to pre-college students.
-The system leverages retrieval-augmented generation (RAG), multi-agent orchestration, and adaptive learning techniques to deliver contextualized instruction grounded in course materials.
+The system leverages retrieval-augmented generation (RAG), **agent-first orchestration with function tools**, and adaptive learning techniques to deliver contextualized instruction grounded in course materials.
 By combining semantic search, large language models, and progressive learner profiling, the platform creates an individualized learning experience that adapts to student performance and knowledge gaps.

+**Version 2.0 introduces a revolutionary agent-first architecture** where quiz generation transitions from button-based UI to natural language function calling.
+Students can now upload documents and say "create 20 quizzes from this"—the agent intelligently extracts parameters, filters retrieval to uploaded documents only (320x faster), and generates up to 40 questions with dynamic token allocation.

 The core innovation lies in the integration of local document repositories with intelligent agents that can answer questions, generate assessments, and track learning progression—all while maintaining citation transparency and avoiding hallucinations through grounded retrieval.
+The new source-filtering capability ensures quizzes are generated exclusively from user-uploaded materials, providing unprecedented relevance and speed.

 ---